 *Steve Smith is going to be an absolute nightmare against the Steelers secondary, I can feel it.
 I can already see him hauling in two 70+ yard TD passes from Flacco.

 *The Steelers continuing to score from the red zone.
 I can’t believe I just typed that sentence.
 But the addition of Martavis Bryant into the lineup has made a big impact already.
 All of sudden opposing teams have no idea who to cover in the red zone, with AB, Bell, Bryant, and Heath on the field at the same time.
 Add in Blount, Moore, or Wheaton on certain plays, and who knows where the football’s going to go.
 Heath being wide open in the end zone last week was a thing a of beauty.
 As were Bryant’s TDs.
-And Browns.
-Hell, they were all awesome.
+And Brown’s.
+All of the touchdowns were awesome.

 Keys to a Steelers win: